How Voluntary Repossession Impacts Your Credit

 how does voluntary repossession work

 To initiate a voluntary repossession, contact your lender and tell them you’d like to surrender your vehicle.
-Choose a time and place to return your vehicle and keys.
+Choose a time and place to return your vehicle and keys, including any spare sets.
 (This saves the lender from calling a tow truck to take possession of the car.)
 Make sure to document who you meet with, their contact information, and the date and time.
+Sign a surrender agreement, which should state your outstanding loan balance.
+It could be beneficial to keep a copy for your own records.[2]

 How voluntary repossession affects your credit